MicrosoftDocs/win32/desktop-src/Tapi/ittimecollection-get-item.md

 ---
-Description: The get\_Item method gets an item from the collection using an index. ms.assetid: 7401ae21-190d-479c-aebc-51bf8a953b94
+description: The get\_Item method gets an item from the collection using an index. ms.assetid: 7401ae21-190d-479c-aebc-51bf8a953b94
 title: ITTimeCollection::get_Item method (Sdpblb.h)
 ms.topic: reference